 Patient's Query

 At this stage, is all of this reversible?
 Is it life-threatening?
-It appears to be progressing rapidly since only four months ago, there was only LVH.
+It appears to have been progressing rapidly since only four months ago when there was only LVH.
 Could this be pulmonary hypertension?
 I understand that weight loss can have a positive impact on everything.
 I have not experienced any swelling or edema, but I do get dizzy when bending over or being active for a short period.
 I also have right atrial enlargement.
 Kindly help.

 Hello,